ClementBobin/obsidian/administra/Integration and Acceptance Testing.md

 Integration testing ensures that different components or modules of a service work together as intended.

+> [!Tip] Integration testing is critical in detecting issues early in the development process before they escalate into larger problems.

 - **Identify Integration Points**: Determine where components or services interact.

 - **Develop Test Cases**: Simulate data and interactions between components for various scenarios.